neobasic/vscode-neob/README.md

-# neobasic README
+# NeoBASIC VS Code Extension

-This is the README for your extension "neobasic".
+This is the README for your extension "NeoBASIC".
 After writing up a brief description, we recommend including the following sections.

 ## Features